AMATO174/YouTube-Downloader/README.txt

 Note:
 The files could be configurated like this:

-YouTubeDownloader(Folder)---------->Main.py(Main program)
+YouTube Downloader(Folder)---------->Main.py(Main program)
 				|
 				|__>Songs(Folder)_____>DownloadedSongs.mp3(mp3 file)

-The name of the program(Main.py) and the main file(YouTubeDownloader) isn't critic, although the name of the folder where the songs will be allocated has to be "Songs" to work properly.
-More info at: https://github.com/AMATO174/YouTube-Downloader
+The name of the program(Main.py) isn't critic, but the name of the two folders is very important, the main folder has to be named as "YouTube Downloader", and the second folder (where the songs will be allocated) has to be named "Songs" More info at: https://github.com/AMATO174/YouTube-Downloader